-D. Risalah (Prophethood 1) E Torah, Psalms and Gospels What is it Every Islamic pr e there has been 124,000 prophets rophet preached Islam and key beliefs dam, the last was Muhammad (Box E) Psalms (Zabur) The Psalms of Dawud are a collection of prayers to Allah They contain lessons of guidance for the people Why are prophets important? ah stops them from sinning are messengers who have been given Gospel (Injil) This is the good news about Isa (Jesus) Muslims highly respect Isa because there are revelations in the Qur'an about him Muslims believe he was the Masih, he was not the son of Allah, he was not crucified, he did not die to save sins The gospels contain some mistakes because they were written many years Adam The first propheThe father of all after Isa died He taught about He taught life or life the work of Iblis and how to protect themselves a Earth was temporary, eternal life is in the next Torah (Tawrat) The Tawrat is the Arabic word for the Torah These are the revelations given to Moses by Allah on Mt Sinai The Qur'an refers to the Tawrat as "guidance and light" Ibrahim remembered a d in a dream to sacrifice Isma'il as a test of faith at Hajj every year is the ancestor of the prophet Muhammad Scrolls of Ibrahim Revelations received by Ibrahim on the first day of Ramadan Contained stories about workship and reflection Not a book, individual revelations F. The Nature of Allah Tawhid There is only one God and this God has no ether created everything.
-Only He should be worshipped: worshipping "There is no God but Allah, and Muhamma" "Allah witnesses that there is no deity exceed the companies of the dead to life?" other Gods is ad is his me cept Him" 2: Omnipotent Allah is all powerful and has power over everythi ning 3: Immanence Allah is active in the world and able to control ev vents 4: Transcenden t Allah is outside of the universeNot limited by time or space 5: Beneficience God has love and good will 6: Mercy "In the name of Allah, the most compassion God is forgiving and caring onate, the m ost merciful"

-Allah has sent the same message to all prophets to allow humans numerous opportunities to submit to the will of Allah
+D. Risalah (Prophethood) E Torah, Psalms and Gospels What is it Muslims believe there has been 124,000 prophets Every Islamic prophet preached Islam and key beliefs The first was Adam, the last was Muhammad (Box E) The Psalms of Dawud are a collection of prayers to Allah They contain lessons of guidance for the people Why are prophets important?
+Adam Prophets are guided by Allah Their love of Allah stops them from sinning Some prophets are messengers who have been given revelation of news The first prophet Gospel (Injil) This is the good news about Isa (Jesus) Muslims highly respect Isa because there are revelations in the Qur'an about him Muslims believe he was the Masih, he was not the son of Allah, he was not crucified, he did not die to save sins The gospels contain some mistakes because they were written many years after Isa died He taught life or life humankind the work of Iblis and how to protect themselves a Earth was temporary, eternal life is in the next aba as the first place of worship Torah (Tawrat) The Tawrat is the Arabic word for the Torah These are the revelations given to Moses by Allah on Mt Sinai The Qur'an refers to the Tawrat as "guidance and light" Ibrahim remembered a l in a dream to sacrifice Isma'il as a test of faith at Hajj every year is the ancestor of the prophet Muhammad Scrolls of Ibrahim Revelations received by Ibrahim on the first day of Ramadan Contained stories about workship and reflection Not a book, individual revelations F. The Nature of Allah Tawhid • There is only one God and this God has no e • He created everything. • Only He should be worshipped: worshipping • "There is no God but Allah, and Muhamma" • "Allah witnesses that there is no deity exceeded" • "Do they not see that Allah, who created to raise the dead to life?" other Gods is ad is his me cept Him" 2: Omnipotent Allah is all powerful and has power over everythin ing 3: Immanence Allah is active in the world and able to control ev /ents 4: Transcendent • Allah is outside of the universe • Not limited by time or space 5: Beneficience God has love and good will "In the name of Allah, the most compassion God is forgiving and caring passionate, the most merciful" 7: Fairness and justice Allah is fair to all people Allah has sent the same message to all prophets Allah will ensure that judgement is fair and punis ans numerous opportunities to submit to the will of Allah itable